-Err# Message Verbose/Correction Information -221 Channel BW is not available in Zero Span The Channel BW function is not available in zero span. -221 De-emphasis only available in FM The de-emphasis function is only available if FM demod is selected. -221 Setting conflict; <trigger source=""> trigger is not available while input is <input port=""/></trigger> The trigger source (Video, RF Burst, I/Q Mag, etc.) is not available with the current input port (RF, IQ, etc.) -221 Setting conflict; Differential setting determined by probe type A probe is connected that has a built in Differential setting.
-The setting cannot be changed manually. -221 Setting conflict; Input Z unavailable when probe sensed A probe is connected and the Input Z is set based on the probe type.
-It cannot be changed manually. -221 Settings conflict; A legal command was received but it could not be executed due to the current device state. -221 Settings conflict; .CSV file format is not available in this measurement.
-You cannot load or save base instrument traces, as this is not supported by the Log Plot measurement. -221 Settings conflict; cannot be changed when Q same as I When the "Q Same as I" parameter is set to Yes, the I parameter value is copied to and the value cannot be changed.
-Set Q Same as I to No to enable explicit control of the value. -221 Settings conflict; A Valid User Cal is required.
+Err# Message Verbose/Correction Information -221 De-emphasis only available in FM The de-emphasis function is only available if FM demod is selected -221 Function not available in Zero Span The function you are trying to access is not available in zero span -221 Setting conflict; <trigger source=""> trigger is not available while input is <input port=""/></trigger> The trigger source (Video, RF Burst, I/Q Mag, etc.) is not available with the current input port (RF, IQ, etc.) -221 Setting conflict; Differential setting determined by probe type A probe is connected that has a built in Differential setting.
+The setting cannot be changed manually -221 Setting conflict; Input Z unavailable when probe sensed A probe is connected and the Input Z is set based on the probe type.
+It cannot be changed manually -221 Settings conflict; A legal command was received but it could not be executed due to the current device state -221 Settings conflict; .CSV file format is not available in this measurement.
+You cannot load or save base instrument traces, as this is not supported by the Log Plot measurement -221 Settings conflict; cannot be changed when Q same as I and the value cannot be changed.
+Set Q Same as I to No to enable explicit control of the value -221 Settings conflict; A Valid User Cal is required.
 Optimize aborted Optimize Preselector can only be performed if a valid user cal exists and is applied to current results.
-Perform a user cal first or apply existing cal. -221 Settings conflict; Antenna Unit is only available when antenna Correction is on These special units only apply when you are doing antenna measurements with corrections enabled. -221 Settings conflict; Band is not available when Mixer Type is Preselected The K, E, W, F, D, G, Y, J band functionality is not available if the selected Mixer Type is Preselected. -221 Settings conflict; BTS gain is not available in this Mode Base Transceiver Station gain correction is not available in some Modes, or in some measurements (for example, the SA measurement).
+Perform a user cal first or apply existing cal -221 Settings conflict; Auto Tune not available in Tracking Source mode The Auto Tune feature cannot be used when you are using a Tracking Source -221 Settings conflict; BTS gain is not available in this Mode Base Transceiver Station gain correction is not available in some Modes, or in some measurements (for example, the SA measurement)